 Eat Raw Lettuce, Mint, or Apple

-The study led by Barringer tested how well raw and microwaved apples, raw and microwaved lettuce, and mint leaves lowered the garlic vapors that caused bad breath.
-As part of each test, one of her colleagues chewed on a full clove of garlic, drank water, and then tried one of the remedies (this was done once a day until all the proposed "remedies" were used).
-Apples, lettuce, and mint all contain large amounts of phenolic compounds that react with the compounds that cause garlic breath.
-This is why the researchers think they were successful.
+A study led by Barringer tested how well raw, juiced, and heated apples, raw and heated lettuce, raw and juiced mint leaves, and green tea lowered the garlic vapors that caused bad breath.
+As part of each test, one of her colleagues chewed on a full clove of garlic, drank water, and then tried one of the remedies (this was done once a day until all the proposed remedies were used).
+Apples, lettuce, and mint all contain large amounts of phenolic compounds that react with the compounds which cause garlic breath, which is why the researchers think they were successful in eliminating odor.
+Green tea had no effect.

 Having a glass of milk also works well to eliminate garlic's smelly compounds.
 A study published in the Journal of Food Science found that a combination of fat and water is what helps to move garlic out of your digestive system faster.
-Researchers discovered that it was beneficial if you drank the milk while eating your garlicky meal.
-But if that's not possible, order a latte or indulge in a bowl of ice cream for dessert.
-And when it comes to the type of dairy, remember to choose whole milk over skim or low-fat.
+Researchers discovered that it was beneficial if you drank the milk while eating your garlicky meal, but if that's not possible, order a latte or indulge in a bowl of ice cream for dessert.
+And when it comes to the type of dairy, choose whole milk over skim or low-fat.

 Drink Lemon Juice

-Drinking lemon juice is one of the top methods of how to get rid of garlic breath.
-So we know this option doesn't sound too appealing, but it works.
+Drinking lemon juice is one of the top methods for getting rid of garlic breath.
+We know this option doesn't sound too appealing, but it's worth it if it works!
 Lemon juice's acidity helps to neutralize alliinase, the odor-causing enzyme produced by crushed garlic.
-If drinking a cup of straight lemon juice isn't up your alley, try squeezing a fresh lemon into some hot water instead.
+If drinking a cup of straight lemon juice or sucking on a lemon isn't up your alley, try squeezing a fresh lemon into some hot water instead.